 The next major task was to consider how our new recommended policy should be displayed on the face of the SNC.
-The goal here was clarity and simplicity ie making it immediately obvious to chart users (and maintainers) where generalization has occurred on any SNC and which features have been removed.
+The goal here was clarity and simplicity ie making it immediately obvious to chart users (and maintainers) where generalisation has occurred on any SNC and which features have been removed. .

 After due consideration, it was felt that the dividing line between second and third scale ie where an SNC switches from being a navigational tool to a planning tool is the critical line of concern.
-Again, after further consideration, it was decided the most effective way to show this was to simply draw an Omission of detail (OOD) line along this border accompanied by a note explaining what detail has been removed.
-A precedent for this has actually already been set on Admiralty charts in the Gulf of Mexico (eg GB3849 - but see SE 621/INT1229).
+Again after further consideration, it was decided the most effective way to show this was to simply draw an Omission of detail (OOD) line along this border accompanied by a note explaining what detail has been removed.
+A precedent for this has actually already been set on Admiralty charts in the Gulf of Mexico.